data-8/datascience/docs/tutorial.rst

 Drawing Maps
 ------------

 The main class in the maps module is the Map class.
-In this code we create a default Map.
-Maps can be displayed or converted to html.
+Maps can be displayed or converted to HTML.

 .. ipython:: python